edgio-docs/edgio-docs/guides/caching.md

 ## Preventing a response from being cached

-By default XDN will cache the responses that satisfy the following conditions:
+By default, the XDN will cache responses that satisfy all of the following conditions:

-1. Response is to a `GET` or `HEAD` request.
+1. The response must correspond to a `GET` or `HEAD` request.
 To override this see [POST and other non-GET/HEAD](#section_caching_responses_for_post_and_other_non_get_head_requests) section.
-2. Response has 1xx, 2xx or 3xx status code.
+2. The response status must be 1xx, 2xx or 3xx.
 You cannot override this.
-3. Response does not have any `set-cookie` headers.
-You cannot override this but you can use `removeUpstreamResponseHeader('set-cookie')` to remove cookies.
+3. The response must not not have any `set-cookie` headers.
+You cannot override this but you can use `removeUpstreamResponseHeader('set-cookie')` to remove set-cookie headers.
-4. Response has validly formed `cached-control` that includes positive `max-age` or `s-maxage` and does not include `private` clause.
-You can override this by leveraging [router caching](#section_caching_a_response) and [forcing private responses](#section_caching_private_responses)
+4. The response must have a valid cached-control` header that includes a positive `max-age` or `s-maxage` and does not include a `private` clause.
+You can override this by using [router caching](#section_caching_a_response) and [forcing private responses](#section_caching_private_responses)

-However, sometimes you don't want to cache anything, even if upstream is returning some kind of `max-age`.
-And other times you want to [improve the performance](/guides/performance#section_turn_off_caching_when_not_needed) on pages that can never be cached at edge.
+Sometimes, however, you don't want to cache anything, even if the upstream backend returns a `max-age`.
+Other times you might want to [improve the performance](/guides/performance#section_turn_off_caching_when_not_needed) of pages that can never be cached at edge.
 In those cases you can turn off caching:

 ```js
 router.get('/some/uncacheable/path', ({ cache }) => {